heycait/hello-pcf-tile/README.md

 ![](https://docs.pivotal.io/pivotalcf/2-3/customizing/images/interface.png)

 ### How do tiles relate to Cloud Foundry?
 Tiles are a way to package and configure instance groups and jobs for Pivotal Cloud Foundry through the Ops Manager web UI.
+In particular, it provides the way to configure and deploy your Pivotal Cloud Foundry through the Pivotal Application Service (PAS) tile.
 They do not exist in the open source world.

 In the open source Cloud Foundry, ops files that are applied to your CF deployment are the functional equivalent of Ops Manager tiles.